Hexag158/COS30008-DataStructure-Patterns/README.md

 ## Directories in this Repository
 - **Problem Set 1: Solution Design in C++:**
 Extending previous solutions to calculate a polygon’s signed area, determine a polynomial’s properties, and explore Bernstein polynomials for Bézier curves.

-- **Problem Set 2: Indexers, Method Overriding, and Lambdas** Creating an integer vector class, then based on it, implementing Bubble Sort and Cocktail Shaker Sort.
+- **Problem Set 2: Indexers, Method Overriding, and Lambdas:**
+Creating an integer vector class, then based on it, implementing Bubble Sort and Cocktail Shaker Sort.

-- **Problem Set 3: List Abstract Data Type**
+- **Problem Set 3: List Abstract Data Type:**
 Reviewing and implementing classes for a List Abstract Data Type (ADT), using the DoublyLinkedList and DoublyLinkedListIterator classes as a foundation.

-- **Problem Set 4: Binary Search Trees & In-Order Traversal** The implementation of a BinaryTreeNode class, a BinarySearchTree class, and an iterator for the in-order traversal of a binary search tree.
+- **Problem Set 4: Binary Search Trees & In-Order Traversal:**
+The implementation of a BinaryTreeNode class, a BinarySearchTree class, and an iterator for the in-order traversal of a binary search tree.

-- **Mid-Term Test**
+- **Mid-Term Test:**
-The Vigenère Cipher in the domain of cryptography, covering key representation, encoding and decoding processes, object adapters, and iterators.
+The Vigenère Cipher in the domain of cryptography, covers key representation, encoding and decoding processes, object adapters, and iterators.

-- **Final Test**
+- **Final Test:**
 Defining a generic 3-ary tree in C++, named TernaryTree, which includes a payload key and an array to store 3-ary subtrees.